Rebuilding the BC-348 Family of Receivers

 repaint is sometimes a necessity.

 You're going to need about three or four cans of VHT High-Temp Black Wrinkle Finish Paint.
 It is carried at most O'Reilly auto parts stores.
-Be prepared, it's expensive at around nine dollars per can.
+Be prepared, it's expensive at around eleven dollars per can.
 Use a "spray can handle" as this allows better control over the spray pattern.
 Also, use high quality paint stripper.
 Remove all of the knobs, the handles, the small panel, the dial cover and the phone jack "toilet-seat" covers.
 Unsolder the wires to the dial lamps and to the Antenna terminal.
 Remove the front panel.
 Keep all of the screws together because they will also be painted.
 Drill out the rivets that mount the ID tag to the front panel.
 You will also have to drill out the rivets that hold the two dial lamp sockets to the panel.
 You can now strip the paint from the front panel, the handles, the knobs and the smaller access panel.

 The front panel, all knobs, the two pieces to the dial cover, the phone jack toilet seat covers and the small access panel are to be painted black wrinkle finish.
 The handles and the screw heads will be painted black satin finish.
 Some of the original hardware was actually a dark bronze finish but this was an oxide finish that is difficult to accomplish.
 It can sometimes be duplicated with ink dyes that combine brown and black to achieve the proper color.
 Most restorers just paint the screw heads satin black.